 - After making solid color regions, if you resize the chart then, you may need to increase or decrease the width of the lines.

-- Excel doesn’t allow to create a radar chart with more than five columns at a time.
+- Excel doesn’t allow to creation a radar chart with more than five columns at a time.

 In this article, you have found how to create color rings on a Radar chart in Excel.
 I hope you found this article helpful.
-You can visit our website ExcelDemy to learn more Excel-related content.
 Please, drop comments, suggestions, or queries if you have any in the comment section below.